staceyJayneLewis/cake-tin/TESTING.md

 ## Responsiveness

 I've tested my deployed project on multiple devices to check for responsiveness issues.
+As there are so many pages to test responsivness on I have split the table into two 2 tables.

 | Device | Home | Products | Contact | Profile | Manage Account | Notes |
 | --- | --- | --- | --- | --- | --- | --- |